StackOverflowIsBetterThanAnyAI/fetch-loading/README.md

 ![npm Downloads Last Year](https://img.shields.io/npm/dy/fetch-loading)

-React loading animation which can be displayed while data is fetched from an API.
+React loading animation with three dots which can be displayed while data is being fetched from an API.

+Supports React v18 and v19.

 ## Installation